Beyond the Bakushinskii veto: Regularising linear inverse problems without knowing the noise distribution: Introduction

 \section{Introduction}

-The goal is to solve the ill-posed equation $K\hat{x}=\hat{y}$, where $K:\mathcal{X}\to\mathcal{Y}$ is a compact operator between seperable infinite dimensional Hilbert spaces.
+The goal is to solve the ill-posed equation $K\hat{x}=\hat{y}$, where $\hat{x}\in\mathcal{X}$ and $\hat{y}\in\mathcal{Y}$ are elements of infinite dimensional Hilbert spaces and $K$ is either linear and bounded with non-closed range, or more specifically compact.
 We do not know the right hand side $\hat{y}$ exactly, but we are given several measurements $Y_1,Y_2,...$ of it, which are independent, identically distributed and unbiased ($\E Y_i = \hat{y}$) random variables.
 Thus we assume, that we are able to measure the right hand side multiple times, and a crucial requirement is that the solution does not change at least on small time scales.
 Let us stress that using multiple measurements to decrease the data error is a standard engineering practice under the name ’signal averaging’, see, e.g., \cite{lyons2004understanding} for an introducing monograph or \cite{hassan2010reducing} for a survey article.
 Examples with low or moderate numbers of measurements (up to a hundred) can be found in \cite{buades2009note} or \cite{mackay2004high} on image averaging or \cite{garcia2014retracking} on satellite radar measurements.
 For the recent first image of a black hole, even up to $10^9$ samples were averaged, cf. \cite{akiyama2019first}.\\ The given multiple measurements naturally lead to an estimator of $\hat{y}$, namely the sample mean